purijatin/njexl_wiki/easy/0 An Easy Tutorial.md

     */
     write('Hello, nJexl!')

-Save this as a file "hello.jxl" and run :
+Save this as a file "tmp.jxl" and run :

     C:\>njexl tmp.jxl
     Hello, nJexl!